Photo credit: Emily Haibeck

 “Ellie Sawatzky’s lines are precise and coiled, catching and unravelling like breath”

-—2019 Bronwen Wallace Award Jury
+2019 Bronwen Wallace Award Jury

 Ellie Sawatzky (@elliesawatzky) is a poet, writer, editor, and teacher-facilitator who grew up in the territory of the Anishinaabe Nation in Treaty 3 (Kenora, Ontario), and who currently lives, works, and plays on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations (Vancouver).

-A University of British Columbia MFA alum, she is the author of the poetry collection None of This Belongs to Me (Nightwood Editions, 2021) and the founder and facilitator of the Strathcona Poetry Studio, an open-hearted poetry community that supports writers at all stages through generative writing sessions, accountability, and a commitment to curiosity, self-expression, and mutual care.
+She works as a freelance writer & editor and is founder & facilitator of the Strathcona Poetry Studio, an open-hearted poetry community that supports writers at all stages through generative writing sessions, accountability, and a commitment to curiosity, self-expression, and mutual care.